-Also, for persons convicted of DUI in California, as part of the sentencing or plea, every person is read a “Watson Advisement”, which warns that if a person is driving drunk, and causes death to another in the future while DUI, the crime can be charged as murder.
+For persons convicted of DUI in California, as part of the sentencing or plea, every person is read a “Watson Advisement”, which warns that if a person is driving drunk, and causes death to another in the future while DUI, the crime can be charged as murder.
 That advisement can be used to file murder charges from a DUI death case.

-The punishment for vehicular manslaughter in California can vary depending on whether the court finds negligence or gross negligence.
+The punishment for vehicular manslaughter – Penal Code 191.5 in California can vary depending on whether the court finds negligence or gross negligence.
 If you are found to be just negligent the crime is classified as a misdemeanor and punishable with up to one year in jail.
 If you are found to be grossly negligent you can be charged with a felony with a maximum of six years in a state prison.
 Obviously a felony is worse, but as far as your criminal history, not any one of these charges look good when someone checks your criminal background.